Logius-standaarden/fsc-core/draft-fsc-core-00.md

 Every Group is defined by one Directory that contains the Services and Peers in the Group.
 Managers register Services by offering Contracts with a [ServicePublicationGrant](#service_publication_grant) to the Directory.
+Peers query the Directory to discover the Services available in the Group

 !---
 ![Providing a Service](diagrams/seq-providing-a-service.svg "Providing a Service")